Epicenity

 In English, for example, the epicene (or common) nouns cousin and violinist can refer to a man or a woman, and so can the epicene (or common) pronoun one.
-The noun stewardess and the third-person singular pronouns he and she on the other hand are not epicene (or common).
+The noun stewardess and the third-person singular pronoun she on the other hand are not epicene (or common).

 In languages with grammatical gender, the term epicene can be used in two distinct situations: